 There are two types of Specialized connective tissue.

-Skeletal connective tissue – These tissues provide support to the body, and these tissues are of two types.
+Skeletal connective tissue – These tissues support the body and are of two kinds.

 What is Cartilage?

-It is slightly flexible, and along with this, if we talk about its structure, then its outer covering is called perichondrium and the cell present in it is called chondroblast.
-When these chondroblasts mature, they are called chondrocytes.
+It is slightly flexible.
+Regarding its structure, its outer covering is called the perichondrium, and its cells are called chondroblasts.
+When these chondroblasts mature, they become chondrocytes.

-Now this chondrocyte forms a matrix and this matrix has an empty vacuole called a lacuna.
+This chondrocyte forms a matrix with an empty vacuole called a lacuna.
 In this one lacuna, there are 1-4 chondrocytes, and the substrate in it is called chondrin.
 This chondrin is rigid, particularly pliable, and anti-spinning.
-Specific flexible means bending or flexibility and anti-spindle means coming back to its original position after turning.
+Specific flexible means bending or flexibility, and anti-spindle means returning to its original position after turning.

-For example, If we leave our earlobe after folding it, it comes back to its original position.
+For example, If we leave our earlobe after folding it, it returns to its original position.

 Example – Where is this cartilage found?
 In the tip of the nose, the ears, the middle of the spinal cord, etc.